Shoulder Pain · San Francisco + Virtual

 Take-home practice

 Virtual sessions work well for shoulder pain.
-Dr. Garrett assesses your posture and movement patterns via live video and guides you through protocols in real time.
-Most clients notice reduced tension and improved range of motion during their first virtual session.
+Garrett watches your posture and movement over video and guides you through the same protocols in real time.

-My shoulder was just the weakest link.
-Huge a-ha moment.
+My shoulder was just the weakest link in a much bigger picture.

 The guarantee